 create sequence mysequence start with 1 increment by 1 nocycle; select mysequence.nextval from dual;

 When you create a sequence in one schema, you can’t access it in another.
 The schema name should be used as a prefix when naming the sequence.
 The sequence will be invoked from the specified schema location.
 Before invoking the sequence, consider about the schema name where it was created.The schema name is not necessary if you are calling from the same schema where the sequence was created.
 The current schema name is used by default.

 select <scenam_name>.mysequence.nextval from dual; select hr.mysequence.nextval from dual;

 It’s possible that the triggered sequence lacks the necessary privileges and permissions.
 If the sequence does not have the proper permissions and privileges, Oracle will give an error “ORA-02289: sequence does not exist.”
 The execute permission should be granted to the database sequence.
 The grant command is used to provide the necessary permission to the sequence.

 create public synonym myseq for hr.mysequence; select myseq.nextval from dual;

-If an error “ORA-02289: sequence does not exist” occurs, when running a database sequence that does not exist.
-The following query will provide details about the database sequence, including its name and schema.
+The error “ORA-02289: sequence does not exist” occurs when running a database sequence that does not exist.
+The query below returns information on the database sequence, including its name and schema.
 You may find the error in the database sequence and make the required changes.
 You may need to have the proper permissions to run the query below.
 If you don’t have adequate permission to run this query, contact your database administrator.